 - Riverside to Grand Central Terminal is approximately 52 minutes

 - Old Greenwich to Grand Central Terminal is approximately 54 minutes

 Like most Metro-North stations, parking at the Greenwich Metro North train station is a challenge.
-There are usually multi-year waitlist for parking permits.
-Greenwich is no different from the other Metro-North stations.
+There are usually multi-year waitlist to obtain parking permits at the Metro North train stations.
+Greenwich is no different from the other Metro-North stations in Fairfield County.
 Of all four Greenwich stations, Cos Cob Metro-North train station has the shortest waitlist for parking permits while Greenwich Metro-North train station has the longest wait.

 Greenwich Metro-North Train Station